FidelityFramework/BAREWire/PATENTS.md

 ## Patents

-The following patents are owned by SpeakEZ LLC and are applicable to the BAREWire software:
+The following patents are owned by SpeakEZ Technologies, Inc. and are applicable to the BAREWire software:

 1. "System and Method for Zero-Copy Inter-Process Communication Using BARE Protocol" - U.S. Provisional Patent Application No. 63/786,247

 ## Patent Grant

-Subject to the terms and conditions of the applicable license agreement (either the Apache License 2.0 or a Commercial License), a patent license is granted by SpeakEZ LLC to the recipients of BAREWire software.
+Subject to the terms and conditions of the applicable license agreement (either the Apache License 2.0 or a Commercial License), a patent license is granted by SpeakEZ Technologies, Inc. to the recipients of BAREWire software.

 ### Apache License 2.0 Patent Grant